apache/maven-resolver/src/site/markdown/about-checksums.md

 wrong use case.
 The notion of transport validation and secure hashes are being constantly mixed up due historical reasons explained above.

-Hence, Maven Resolver team decided to make supported set of checksums limited.
+Hence, Maven Resolver team decided to make supported set of checksums more controlled.
 Instead of directly exposing `MessageDigest` algorithms, we introduced an SPI around checksums.
 This not only prevents wrong use cases (not exposing all supported algorithms of `MessageDigest` to users), but also makes possible to introduce real checksum algorithms.
 Finally, the set of supported checksum algorithms remains extensible: if some required algorithm is